SteliosGee/coding-achievements/CONTRIBUTING.md

 # Contributing to Coding Achievements 🏆

 Thank you for your interest in contributing to Coding Achievements!
-We welcome all kinds of contributions, whether you're a seasoned developer or just starting out.
+I welcome all kinds of contributions, whether you're a seasoned developer or just starting out.
 Every contribution matters and helps make this extension better for the entire VS Code community.

 ## 🌟 Ways to Contribute

 ### 🐛 Bug Reports
 Found a bug?
 Help us fix it!
-- Check if the issue already exists in our [Issues](../../issues)
+- Check if the issue already exists in the [Issues](../../issues)
 - If not, create a new issue with:
   - Clear description of the problem
   - Steps to reproduce